Thoq-jar/Helium/README.md

 # Helium / Nightly

-Purrooser is a simple, lightweight, and easy-to-use web browser.
+Helium is a simple, lightweight, and easy-to-use web browser.

 ## Prerequisites
 - CMake (3.28 or higher)